Advising at CALS

 To summarize: students should feel comfortable consulting with their

-make a lasting connection that will contribute to the student's academic success
+connection that will contribute to the student's academic success at the

 - Visit the Register's Office for many student forms including how to declare/change majors.